gingerpayments/python-libmt94x/CONTRIBUTING.rst

   the code you are adding.
 Also make sure that all the existing tests are still passing (the entire ``tox`` execution should succeed, including the style checks).

+Note that libmt94x uses the git-flow development workflow, so our integration branch is develop and new features are developed in feature branches.